Cloudways vs Siteground – Which is better in 2023?

 At first glance, SiteGround and Cloudways deliver a premium service to their customers with fast and reliable servers.
 However, here are some differences:

 - Pricing – Cloudways Wins: SiteGround's shared hosting is cheap only the first year.
-The second year of shared hosting is 73% more expensive, ranging from $15 (limited to 1 website!) to $40/month.
+The second year of shared hosting is 80% more expensive, ranging from $15 (limited to 1 website!) to $40/month.
 SiteGround's cloud hosting starts at $100/month.
-Cloudways entry-level VPS servers with DigitalOcean, Vultr, and Linode are cheap.
-It starts at $10/month for DigitalOcean, but you get limited resources (1GB RAM, 1 CPU).
+Cloudways entry-level VPS servers with DigitalOcean are cheap.
+It starts at $11/month for a Standard DigitalOcean server, but you get limited resources (1GB RAM, 1 CPU).
 At least you're sure to get these resources; while SiteGround's shared hosting is a black box, you share the server's resources with plenty of other websites.

 - Email hosting – SiteGround Wins: SiteGround offers free unlimited email hosting accounts.
 Cloudways charges you for their Elastic or Rackspace add-ons.
 In general, I prefer to host my professional emails elsewhere so that your customers can still contact you in case of service disruption.